Current postdocs and visiting researchers

 Maya Ray is in EEB’s BS/MS program in Biodiversity and Conservation Biology.

-Ketki Samel is a PhD student studying bird conservation biology in urban settings.
+Ketki Samel is an MS student studying bird conservation biology in urban settings.

 Current undergraduate students